 While sites like Upwork and Textbroker require you to be at least 18 years old, some sites like Helium Network doesn’t require such age.If you are at least 13 years old, you can become a freelance write and make extra money from creating contents.

-Helium will match assignments to your interests such as product descriptions, newsletter, blog posts, among others.
+Helium will match assignments to your interests such as product descriptions, newsletters, blog posts, among others.

-What I like about Helium Network is that its dashboard is user-friendly and easy to navigate.
+What I like about Helium Network is that its dashboard is user-friendly and user-friendly to navigate.
 In addition, there are tools you can use while you’re working on your pace.